Forgive Us All: Casting

 The cast members included Lily Sullivan, Callan Mulvey, Richard Roxburgh, Dean O'Gorman, Bree Peters, Lawrence Makoare, Lance Giles.
 While Stott and Giles had intended to start shooting Forgive Us All in the spring of 2023, casting was delayed by the 2023 Hollywood labor strikes.

 Sullivan was cast as Rory, a grieving mother surviving zombies in a post-apocalyptic New Zealand.
 She said that she was drawn to the project by Stott's vision of the film as a fusion of the Western and thriller genres.
 Sullivan said that she found Rory's "darkness and lack of light was heavy to entertain constantly".

 Roxburgh was cast as Rory's father in law Otto.
-Roxburgh envisioned his character as a British military veteran who had spend 30 years in New Zealand.
+Roxburgh envisioned his character as a British military veteran who had spent 30 years in New Zealand.
 He drew upon his munition and rabbit butchery skills for portraying Otto.
 Roxburgh also served as an executive producer for the film.